 Following are principal matters that are considered likely to have a significant impact on decisions made by investors regarding risks involved in executing strategy, business, and other concerns of the Group.

-The Group organizes and manages risks through a Risk Management Committee, which identifies and prioritizes potential risks to management of the Group in general, then deliberates and decides on risk response policies.
+The Group organizes and manages risks through the Risk Management Committee, which identifies and prioritizes potential risks to management of the Group in general, then deliberates and decides on risk response policies.

 1. Rapid changes in the business environment

-The market for digital cameras, the leading products of the Imaging Products Business, is seeing intensified competition for mirrorless cameras.
-In addition, the business is adversely affected by restrictions due to COVID-19 in various countries and delays in component procurement.
-In response to this, the Group continues to strengthen the earnings structure of the business, such as optimizing production and sales bases, thoroughly reducing cost and increasing development efficiency, as well as reforms to supply chain and logistics.
+As for digital cameras, the leading products of the Imaging Products Business, the mirrorless camera market is seeing fierce competition.
+In addition, the business is adversely affected by the rising prices.
+This may lead to future deterioration in the market conditions.
+In response to this, the Group continues to strengthen the earnings structure of the business by taking steps such as optimizing production and sales processes, reforming supply chain and logistics, thoroughly reducing cost, reinforcing digital marketing, and increasing development efficiency.

 The demand for FPD lithography systems handled by the Precision Equipment Business is expected to be stable in the display market.
 However, if there is over-supply as a reaction to large-scale capital investment or curbing of consumption, demand for lithography systems may also experience a decline.
 In response to this, the Group is working to secure a certain level of profit under such a business environment through new lithography systems and service business, in addition to reducing total costs.